 The George S. Grimley Pavilion has local significance under this criterion for the following reasons:

-- The pavilion was built in the mid-1920s at time when Council were beginning to demonstrate a strong interest in the provision of public recreational facilities.
+• The pavilion was built in the mid-1920s at time when Council were beginning to demonstrate a strong interest in the provision of public recreational facilities.
 This interest continues today.
-Although the north-eastern elevation has been altered, the building, particularly when viewed from the south-west, is readily recognisable as the building erected by Council in the mid 1920s. - The pavilion has been continually used for community purposes since this time.